top of page

 underwater caves in laos

 Tubing is the recurring theme in Laos and almost rivers and water activities involve being on a tube.
-Laos and Vietnam have some of the most expansive cave systems in the world and accordingly under-cave kayaking, hiking and in this case, tubing are an attraction.
-In this case, we were on a tube tied to a cable going inside a large cave.
-As you go inside the cave, darkness envelops you and all you have is your rope and some LED lights to navigate you through the cavernous water cave.
+Laos and Vietnam have some of the most expansive cave systems in the world and accordingly under-cave kayaking, hiking and tubing are an attraction.
+In this case, we were on a tube tied to a cable being pullied inside a large cave.
+As you enter the cave, darkness envelops you and all you have is your rope and some LED lights to navigate you through the cavernous water cave.
 Scary in bits, it's a unique experience and must-do in Laos.
-End the cave-tubing expedition with a packed lunch of barbecued pineapple, potatoes and salad.
+If you're with a group tour company, the expedition ends with a packed lunch of barbecued pineapple, potatoes and salad in the forest, making for a quite an idyllic setting.

 6. Dive into the Blue lagoon